irods/irods_docs/docs/system_overview/configuration.md

         ]
     },

+    // (Optional)
+    // The absolute path to a directory from where the server will load plugins.
+    // Overrides the default directory.
+    "plugin_directory": "",

     // Defines the list of namespaces used during PEP processing.
     //
     // Each entry acts as a prefix to each PEP.
 This results in (N PEPs triggered * M namespaces).